JerryEnroute/DE-101-Project/README.md

 ### Query the tables

 In a new snowflake worksheet, run the commands in the file [queries.sql](reporting/queries.sql) inside the reporting directory.

+---
+**NOTE**

+I just realized that the upload to snowflake takes too much time because I tried to handle the duplicate row removal in this stage, instead, this shoudlve been handled in the transform stage of the ETL workflow.

+I'll fix this and commit the changes soon.

+---